Lauren Manning: Unmeasured Strength (2011)

 As her story gained further exposure on media outlets such as The Oprah Winfrey Show and Today Show among others, Manning recollects that "I was asked by thousands of people if I was going to write a book.
 A lot of them had shared in my story, and in ways I don't quite understand, they had found it helpful."
 In January 2011, the publisher Henry Holt and Co. announced it had signed a book deal with Manning to release her story.
 According to Manning in a statement, "for years I've been privileged to receive words of thanks and encouragement from people all over the world, often simply asking how I'm doing.
 I'm thrilled to have the opportunity to share my story in the hope it will continue to resonate with people facing challenges in their own lives."

 Manning's memoir of 9/11 and her recovery, Unmeasured Strength, was published in 2011 by Henry Holt and Company.
 It was named a New York Times bestseller.
 A portion of proceeds from Unmeasured Strength as well as from Greg Manning's Love, Greg and Lauren continue to support several non-profit organizations, including the Cantor Fitzgerald Relief Fund.
 Excerpts from Manning's memoir were published in Vogue on August 30, 2011, in USA Today on August 29, 2011, and she appeared on Today on September 7, 2012.
 In relation to 9/11, Hillary Clinton said, "Lauren Manning has been very much front and center in my mind… Lauren writes that we may all in fact, we all will be touched by adversity as we go on our life's journey, but we can refuse to be trapped by it."

-Recent years (2012–2017)
+Recent years (2012–present)

 On May 23, 2013, President Barack Obama cited Manning as a personification of American resilience: "In just these last few years as President, I have watched the American people bounce back from... events [that] were heartbreaking...
 I think of Lauren Manning, the 9/11 survivor who had severe burns over 80 percent of her body, who said, 'That's my reality.
 I put a Band-Aid on it, literally, and I move on.'"

 In July 2016 Manning gave "one of the most effective" speeches at the Democratic National Convention, according to the Washington Post.

+Manning is a member of the board of directors of Sanctuary for Families, a "service provider and advocate for survivors of domestic violence, sex trafficking and related forms of gender violence."